deamorim2/sdbs/EN-US/simple_sql.rst

 Data Definition Language (DDL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The second group is Data Definition Language(DDL).

-A DDL allows the user to define new tables and elements associated.
+The second group is Data Definition Language(DDL).A DDL allows the user to define new tables and elements associated.
 The main commands used are:

 - Object Creation (CREATE);
 - Object Alteration (ALTER);